emiljapelt/SharpTemplar/README.md

 # SharpTemplar
 SharpTemplar is a library for writing XML in C#, using delegate nesting.
-Only HTML is currently implemented, therefor this document demostrates how to use SharpTemplar using HTML as the basis.
+Only HTML is currently implemented, therefor this document demostrates how to use SharpTemplar for writing HTML.

 ## Central types
 | Type | Description |